10 questions and answers on CSDDD or CS3D (Corporate Sustainability Due Diligence Directive)

 • identify and, if necessary, prevent, end or mitigate the negative impact of their activities on human rights and the environment, such as child labor, slavery, labor exploitation, pollution, environmental degradation and loss of biodiversity.

-• monitor and evaluate the impact of their partners in the value chain, including not only suppliers, but also sales, distribution, transportation, storage, waste management and other areas.
+• monitor and evaluate the impact of their partners in the value chain, including not only suppliers, but also sales, distribution, transportation, storage and other areas.

 8. How will it benefit large companies?